-Flying Leatherneck Aviation Museum San Diego is the only Museum in the world dedicated to United States Marine Corps (USMC) aviation, with the largest and most complete collection of vintage aircraft flown by Marine pilots in the world.
+The Flying Leatherneck Aviation Museum in San Diego is the only museum in the world primarily dedicated to United States Marine Corps (USMC) aviation.
+It has the largest and most complete collection of historical aircraft flown by U.S. Marine pilots in the world.
 The Museum tells the proud story of USMC Aviation and the part it has played in defending America.

 Aircraft and Artifact Displays

-- 31 aircraft currently on display, including “Lady Ace 09”, the helicopter that evacuated the U.S. ambassador from the rooftop of the embassy in Saigon on April 30, 1975.
+- 31 aircraft currently on display, including “Lady Ace”, the helicopter that evacuated the U.S. ambassador from the rooftop of the embassy in Saigon on April 30, 1975.
 See the birds-eye view

-- 8 galleries of artifacts from World War I to present day including Marines in Space and World War II Flying Ace and Medal of Honor recipient, Joe Foss
+- 8 galleries of artifacts from World War I to present day including Marines in Space and Women Marines

 - On-site gift shop offering Marine Corps and aviation-themed books, models, patches, clothing and gifts.